opentargets/gentropy/airflow/README.md

 docker run hello-world
 ```

-If the command above raises a permission error, do these steps:
+If the command above raises a permission error, fix it and reboot:

 ```bash
 sudo usermod -a -G docker $USER